Skip to main content

 • graphics

-• “The presentation and visuals are charmingly minimal, enhancing the moments it ramps the game up with interesting narrative and a wowing ending.”
+• “The presentation and visuals hit as charmingly minimal which plays into the moments it ramps the game up with a little bit of interesting narrative and a wowing ending.”

 • “Any game with 1-bit graphics reminiscent of retro Macs or monochrome systems of old is definitely going to get my attention, but also has a lot to live up to.”

-• “The simple art style works so well, with the grayscale environment contrasting so wonderfully with the colors of the record/rewind.”
+• “The simple art style works so well, with the grayscale environment contrasting so wonderfully with the colours of the record/rewind.”

 • story